-This elegant breakfast or brunch dish — laced with cinnamon and bursting with sweet-tart apples — can be assembled the night before, baked in the morning, and then served upside-down to reveal a buttery layer of pecan praline.
+Apple Praline French Toast Bake is an elegant, make-ahead breakfast or brunch featuring cinnamon and sweet-tart apples.
+And it can be assembled the night before, baked in the morning, and then served upside-down to reveal a buttery layer of pecan praline!

 It’s so hard for me to believe that 2013 is drawing to a close and it’s already time to start thinking about the holiday season!
 If you’re wanting to serve a festive breakfast on Thanksgiving or Christmas morning, or if you’re on the lookout for an impressive dish to wow brunch guests over the holidays, look no further than this gorgeous, apple-studded, baked French toast that can be overturned to reveal a beautiful veneer of pecan praline.
 It’s as pretty as it is delicious, and it will make even an everyday breakfast feel special.
 Best of all, you can do all of the work the night before so that all you have to do in the morning is bake it off and flip it over!